latchbio/latch/docs/source/basics/what_is_a_workflow.md

     return LatchFile(str(sam_file), "latch:///covid_assembly.sam")
 ```

-The tasks are then "glued" together in another function that represents the
+These tasks are then "glued" together in another function that represents the
 workflow.
 The workflow function body simply chains the task functions by calling
 them and passing returned values to downstream task functions.
 Notice that our
 workflow function calls the task that we just defined, `assembly_task`, as well
 as another task we can assume was defined elsewhere, `sort_bam_task`.

+You must not write actual logic in the workflow function body.
+It can only be
+used to call task functions and pass task function return values to downstream
+task functions.
+Additionally all task functions must be called with keyword
+arguments.

 ```
 @workflow